project-akri/akri-docs/proposals/job-brokers.md

 Current (as ov `v0.7.0`) Controller flow: ![Controller design as of v0.7.0](../media/controller-v0-7-0-flow.png)

 #### New design
-The new design of the Controller will add logic to the Instance Watcher to deploy Jobs and add a Configuration Watcher.
+The new design of the Controller will add logic to the Instance Watcher to deploy Jobs.
 1. Instance Watcher: Extended to also create and delete Jobs (not just Pods).
 Instance deletion events lead to the deletion of Pods/Jobs with that Instance label.
-1. Configuration Watcher: If `Configuration.brokerType` has been updated, takes down all brokers and services and recreates them as defined in the latest Configuration.
-Note: could be identical to the previous Configuration.

 Proposed Controller flow to support Jobs: